grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 In math land, we might be able to do this by extending the ray an infinitely small distance infinitely many times.
 Sadly, we're not in math land so we can't do that.

-The solution to this, as you might have guessed from the foreshadowing earlier, is to align all the walls to a grid.
+The solution to this, as you might have guessed from the earlier foreshadowing, is to align all the walls to a grid.
 If we know that the walls fall at predictable intervals we can calculate a reliable distance to extend our ray each time.

 {{< figure src="figure-solution.svg" position="center" caption="Notice a pattern?" >}}

-But how do we calculate this distance?
+But how will the ray jump to the wall?

 If you get out some grid paper and sketch out the lines between the player to various walls you'll start to notice some patterns.
-"Ray extensions" on their way to walls that fall on horizontal grid lines all share a common width while "ray extensions" that land on vertical grid lines all share a common height.
+Ray "extensions" on their way to walls on horizontal grid lines all share a common width while ray "extensions" that land on walls at vertical grid lines all share a common height.

-We can calculate these shared "extension widths" and heights then extend them to get the closest wall we intersect on a vertical grid line and the closest wall we intersect on a horizontal grid line.
-After that, we can make the "official" distance to the wall the shorter of the two because that's the one it intersected with first.
+Once we extend the ray to the first grid line we can calculate these shared "extension widths" and "extension heights".
+Then we repeatedly extend it by these widths and heights to get the closest "vertical wall" and  "horizontal wall" then use the smaller of the two distances.

 I admit this is a bit confusing so I'll explain what this means in more depth:

 ### Horizontal Intersections
+Here's an example diagram of what it looks like when a player looks at a "horizontal wall".
-This figure is interactive, try dragging around the player!
+This diagram is interactive, try dragging around the player!

 {{< geogebra
     file="ggb/horizontal.ggb"